 Manufacturing for Sage 50

-With Sage 50 Manufacturing nearing its end-of-life, Sage has announced Cim50 Manufacturing as their suggested replacement.
+With Sage 50 Manufacturing nearing its end-of-support, Sage has announced Cim50 Manufacturing as their suggested replacement.
 With a combined 100+ years of experience in the manufacturing industry, the software provider has developed a suite of modules perfectly tailored to the industry.

 The Cim50 Manufacturing suite is modular, meaning manufacturers can take as little or as much as they need.
 Some manufacturers may simply need some advanced stock control whilst others may have complex manufacturing processes and need a full suite of software.
 The modules available within the Cim50 Manufacturing Suite are;